AbdelHamdyGhanem/FoodFinderApp/README.md

 	- Notifies users when they are near a grocery store, suggesting items from their shopping list.
 Note: Grocery store locations are hard-coded due to the lack of a free location API.
 Users can disable this feature by rolling back to a previous commit.
 - Explore additional API integrations for enhanced location services and recipe features.
+#### Speech Recognition Errors:
+- Ensure the app has the necessary microphone permissions.
+- Some devices may require additional configuration for speech services.
+#### Performance Lag:
+- Rendering delays may occur on older devices when loading large data sets.
+#### Recipe information:
+- Ingredient quantities not shown on recipe cards
+#### Recipe Details API Returns Null for Instructions
+- The recipe details search API occasionally returns null values for the instructions field.
+This behavior is likely due to regional variations in recipe names, where the API might fail to locate the exact recipe name in its database
+#### Nutrition Data API Returns Null for Protein Values
+- The nutrition data API sometimes returns null values for the protein field.
+This occurs when the database lacks calculated or available protein values for certain recipes.